ForgeRock/fr-config-manager/packages/fr-config-pull/README.md

 ```

 If the `--path` option is not provided, then the tool pulls all config referenced in the file pointed to by the `RAW_CONFIG` environment setting.

+`fr-config-pull iga-workflows`

+The `--name` option may be used to specify a specific workflow by its name.

+If the `--include-immutable` option is provided, then both mutable and immutable workflows are pulled.
+Note that immutable workflows will be skipped when performing a `fr-config-push iga-workflows`.